“Rivers know this: there is no hurry. We shall get there some day.” Winnie the Pooh

 My blog is focused on the communities in which I live in.
 The Okanagan Valley View is the literal focus that represents my views linguistically to connect with a wider community here in the Okanagan and the community on the Web.

-I belong to a community of faith which has enriched my life from the ground up, and within my community of faith I have experienced many facets of people whom I’ve come to know through serving in my community.
+I belong to a community of faith which has enriched my life from the ground up.
+I have experienced many facets of people whom I’ve come to know through serving in my local Church family.
 I know that we hold so much as people that we can’t all place a life in a snapshot and discuss it in depth over everything, so my focus is brief encounters that make a difference.

 Where I am.

 In my College life I am challenged by the diverse experiences that open my eyes to another culture, first the culture of the young, and also the culture of community within the walls of education.
 These experiences move me to come outside of my comfort zone into the educational system of students and instructors that may test my views, expand my knowledge at the Okanagan College.

 systems of knowledge I embrace

 There you are.